Praneesh-Sharma/Praneesh-Sharma/README.md

  - Junior at Kalinga Institute of Industrial Technology
  - Machine Learning and Artificial Intelligence Enthusiast
  - Data Analyst
- - Currently working on my Deep Learning Algorithms
+ - Currently working on Deep Learning Algorithms

 ## Languages and Tools :
 <div>